az-digital/az_quickstart/CONTRIBUTING.md

 ###  Running ESLint

-To lint all files in the project, contributors can use the command `lando eslint` or `ddev eslint`, depending on whether you're using Lando or DDev for your local development environment.
+To lint all files in the project, contributors can use the command `lando eslint .` or `ddev eslint .`, depending on whether you're using Lando or DDev for your local development environment.

 For a single file, the command changes slightly to include the filename, like